colynhn/lstm-ctc-asr-tensorflow/README.md

 python recognize.py
 ```

-lacking of phonme vocab,the recognize.py can only generate phoneme sequence,you can have a further try.
+lacking of phonme vocab, the recognize.py can only generate phoneme sequence, you can have a further try.

 ## Reference ##